 I like Christopher Morley‘s definition of success: “There is only one success–to be able to spend life in your own way.”

-But putting my green eyeshades on for a minute, success in a bootstrapping startup is positive cash flow, ideally enough your you and your business partner to live on and continue to develop your firm.
+But putting my green eyeshades on for a minute, success for a bootstrapper is a startup with positive cash flow, ideally enough for you and your business partners to live on and continue to develop your firm.
 As Dave Stubenvoll observed at a Bootstrappers Breakfast earlier this year: “positive cash flow means infinite runway for a bootstrapping startup; it’s doesn’t mean that you are going to succeed, but it’s much less likely that you will fail.”

 Instead of “exits” think about great product or services that are created that continue to serve customers.
 VC’s talk of exits because it’s how they pay off their investors (limited partners).
 It’s not the same as value created.
 Craigslist is certainly a case in point, SAS another.